-Our corporate headquarters are located at 2965 Woodside Road, Woodside, California, in the offices of GSV Capital Service Company.
-We do not own or lease any office space directly; however, we will pay a portion of the rent as allocated to us by GSV Capital Service Company.
-Our office facilities are suitable and adequate for our business as it is presently conducted.
+Our corporate headquarters are located at 2965 Woodside Road, Woodside, California, in the offices of NeXt BDC Service Company.
+We do not own or lease any office space directly; however, we will pay a portion of the rent as allocated to us by NeXt BDC Service Company.
+We believe that our office facilities are suitable and adequate for our business as it is presently conducted.